 In 1937 (31 March - 9 April), ten chess masters, including the world champion, were invited to participate in a round robin tournament at the seaside resort of Margate, England.
 Continuing their hot streak through the year, Reuben Fine and Paul Keres shared first place, both having gone undefeated.
-Alexander Alekhine displayed his familiar aggressive style, taking no draws, but suffering three losses to the three Victors and earning third place.
+Alexander Alekhine displayed his familiar aggressive style, taking no draws, but only taking third place as a result of losses to the tournament co-winners Fine and Keres, as well as to Victor Berger.

 Picture of participants: http://soloscacchi.altervista.org/w...